 Your host is there to teach, for the most part: Most people who work in tasting rooms are very very knowledgeable about wine, want to socialize but aren’t particularly adept at “sales”.
 Therefore, you can have a wonderful educational experience and walk out the door.
 Don’t feel that you have to buy anything.
 Wine tasting is about discovery; what you like is what you should buy.

 There are three primary ways to evaluate a glass of wine.
 Why you are evaluating that wine may fall into one of two categories: I am looking for wine I like to drink or I am blind tasting this wine to determine what it is and where it was made.
-As most you probably fall into the former, (finding wine to drink) I present the following steps for your evaluation pleasure.
-If you interested in the latter, (“blind tasting bingo”) I would suggest you contact a professional association, such as the Court of Sommeliers for their evaluation technique.
+As most of you probably fall into the former, (finding wine to drink) I present the following steps for your evaluation pleasure.
+If you are interested in the latter, (“blind tasting bingo”) I would suggest you contact a professional association, such as the Court of Sommeliers for their evaluation technique.

 So here is the best way to evaluate a wine: